 Otero Mesa Needs Your Help!

-1. Call Interior Secretary Sally Jewell 202-208-3100 and tell her you want to see Otero Mesa protected, now and for the future.
+1. Call Interior Secretary Ryan Zinke (202-208-3100) and tell him you want to see Otero Mesa protected, now and for the future.

 3. Write a letter to the editor voicing your support for protecting Otero Mesa.
 Writing a letter to the editor of your local newspaper is an excellent way to raise awareness about Otero Mesa and the threat posed by oil, gas, and mining development.
 It shows public officials that you support Otero Mesa protection and expect that they will, too.